 The lifespan of your printer will depend on many different factors – from model and manufacturer to how often it’s used.
 Just a few simple steps each day can help you avoid many common printer problems and ensure it will last as long as possible without having any hp driver detect issues.
+Sometimes there is a point at which you have to admit defeat and purchase a new printer, from a place similar to Office Monster.
+But take care of the printer as well as you possibly can, to ensure it lives for as long as possible!
 Here are some tips to extend the life of your printer:

 1. Clean the Inside of Your Printer